Mystici Corporis Christi: Legacy

 Mystici Corporis did not receive much attention during the war years but became influential after World War II.

 Racial relationships

-In the United States, the encyclical's comments on racial relationships were seen as a critique of any kind of prejudice against African-Americans (see: Racial segregation in the United States).
+In the United States, the encyclical's comments on racial relationships were seen as a critique of any kind of prejudice against African Americans.

 Nazi Germany

 The encyclical was followed, on 26 September 1943, by an open condemnation in Nazi Germany by the German Bishops which, from every pulpit of every German churches, denounced the killing of "innocent and defenceless mentally handicapped, incurably infirm and fatally wounded, innocent hostages, and disarmed prisoners of war and criminal offenders, people of a foreign race or descent".